 9. The Nezinscot Cafe

 Open Thu-Sin and serving from 7AM to 3PM, the cafe serves both breakfast and lunch most days.
 They offer a wide variety of from-scratch, handcrafted menu items.
 Specialty items include Scotch Eggs & Toast, a house Reuben Burger and Poutine.
 Be sure to check their hours of operation before heading out if the cafe is an important part of your visit.

 There is so much more to take in at the Nezinscot Farm Store than I’ve covered here.
-Do yourself a favor and find some time to explore this gem of rural Maine.
+Do yourself a favor and find some time to explore this gem in the Maine countryside.

 Finally, if after your time at Nezinscot Farm you’re feeling a bit parched, stop by Ricker Hill Orchards on your way back to the Wolf Cove Inn.
 Ricker Hill has a hard cider tasting room and it’s right on your way home.
 It too is located in Turner Maine and it is right off of route 117 (which you’ll be taking on your way home.)

 Enjoy The Welcoming Wolf Cove Inn As Your Home Base

 Wolf Cove Inn, a Maine B&B, is a great place to begin your day before heading out to visit Nezinscot Farm.
 Enjoy our Maine comfort breakfast each day while overlooking peaceful Tripp Lake.
 Before or after your trip to the farm, get out on the lake with our complimentary canoes and kayaks.
 After dinner at the Inn or elsewhere, gather round the fire pit, toast up some s’mores and enjoy our spectacular sunsets.
 Finally, head up to your room for a great night sleep in our romance rooms, many of which include jetted tubs and fireplaces.

 And if you have your window open at night for the fresh lake breezes, be sure to listen for the beautiful songs of the loons on the lake.
-It’s so very tranquil to have the loons sing you to sleep.
+It’s so very tranquil to have the loons serenade you to sleep.

 Wolf Cove Inn